Skip to Content

 Pro Tips for Using AI Prompts

-• Adapt & Specify: Modify these example prompts with your specific module topic, concepts, and learner context.
+• Adapt & Specify: Modify these example prompts with the specific module topic, concepts, and learner context.

 • Provide Context: Give the AI background information (e.g., target audience, learning objectives) for more relevant responses.

-• Iterate: If the first response isn't perfect, refine your prompt and ask again.
+• Iterate: If the first response isn't perfect, refine the prompt and ask again.
 Try asking for alternatives or different formats.

-• Combine: Use AI as a brainstorming partner or draft assistant, then apply your expertise to finalize the content.
+• Combine: Use AI as a brainstorming partner or draft assistant, then apply team expertise to finalize the content.

-The PS ID Companion builds on these AI best practices and is your go-to tool for planning, brainstorming, and generating high-quality instructional prompts tailored to Per Scholas modules.
+The PS ID Companion builds on these AI best practices and is the development team’s go-to tool for planning, brainstorming, and generating high-quality instructional prompts tailored to Per Scholas modules.
 Use it to:

 • Get prompt suggestions for labs, scenarios, and assessments